photinus/ubnt-letsencrypt/README.md

 # How to setup Let's Encrypt with the Ubiquiti Edge Router Lite

 Disclaimer:
 > You will be modifying some of the inner workings of your edgerouter.
 This could break your router.
-I believe the steps I ouline here are generally safe, but you will be issuing commands as root and can do damage easily.
+I believe the steps I outline here are generally safe, but you will be issuing commands as root and can do damage easily.
 Be careful.

-For starters, You'll need:
+For starters, you'll need:
+* SSH Access to your Edgerouter
 * acme_tiny.py, you can find it here: https://github.com/diafygi/acme-tiny
-* SSH Access to your Edgerouter
 * A FQDN for your edge router that is accessable externally
 * Port 80 open to your edge router externally